otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 prekey.
 If the receiver would like to reply, they must retrieve a prekey for the initiator and create a new non-interactive DAKE.
 This would minimize the impact of compromise to all of the sender's data messages in a ratchet.
-Replies by the uncompromised party are no longer compromised.
+Replies by the uncompromised party are no longer revealed and manipulatable.

 In another similar solution, each non-interactive message must be created with a new prekey.
 Thus each non-interactive DAKE results in an encrypted channel that sends only one data message.
 As a result, ephemeral key material can be deleted immediately after a non-interactive message is sent or received.
 This maximally limits the effect of key compromise for both parties by revealing only one message to the attacker at a time.
-This eliminates continued MITM attacks to impersonate a participant or continuously compromise the channel.
+This also eliminates continued MITM attacks to impersonate a participant or continuously compromise the channel.
 This also forces prekeys to be used often--thus requiring their frequent removal from storage and resulting in a smaller window of compromise for prekeys.